juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The behaviour of the default constructed FocusTraverser objects has changed, and they will now navigate onto disabled components.
+This only affects navigation by screen readers and not general keyboard navigation, as the latter depends on the KeyboardFocusTraverser class.

+**Possible Issues**

+Disabled child components of focus containers that used the JUCE default FocusTraverser will now be discoverable by screen readers.
+They will accept accessibility focus, their title will be reported as well as their disabled state.

+Children of components that returned a custom ComponentTraverser object are not affected.

+**Workaround**

+If you wish to hide disabled components from screen readers, you can restore the old behaviour by overriding `Component::createFocusTraverser()` for your focus containers, and returning a FocusTraverser object created using the `FocusTraverser::SkipDisabledComponents::yes` argument.

+**Rationale**

+Disabled components are typically rendered in a dimmed or inactive state, but are still prominently visible for sighted users.
+The old behaviour made these components entirely missing from the accessibility tree, making them non-discoverable with screen readers.

+This was in contrast to the behaviour of native OS components, that are still accessible using screen readers, but their disabled/dimmed state is also reported.

+## Change

 The default Visual Studio project settings for "Debug Information Format" have changed in the Projucer.
 By default debug symbols are generated using the /Zi flag.